deutschebank/fluxnova-docs-manual/content/introduction/implemented-standards.md

 # DMN

 Decision Model and Notation (DMN) is a standard for Business Decision Management.
-Camunda supports the 1.1 version of DMN.
+Flowave supports the 1.1 version of DMN.

 * Getting started implementing DMN decision tables: [DMN Getting Started]
 * Getting to Know DMN: [DMN Modeling Tutorial]